HenryCWoo/GitHub-App-with-React-Native/README.md

 ## Demo

 Upon starting the app, users will be greeted with a friendly login screen.
+Users can choose to login using Basic Authentication or Auth2.0.
 Then after logging in, they will see a rendering of their profile and description.
 <p align="center">
 <img src="./readme_resources/login_and_profile.gif" width="320" height="650" />
 </p>